ultravioletrs/cocos-docs/docs/cli.md

 ## Installation

-You have the option to install the CLI globally on your system.
-Here's how:
+To install the CLI locally, i.e. for the current user:

-Build the CLI: Run `make install-cli`.
+Run `make install-cli`.

-The CLI binary will be installed to `~/.local/bin/cocos-cli`.

 ## Notes